nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 It is normal.
 You're right.
 Should let you go first, Jason.
 I no. It's it's it's all good.

 Okay.
-So, Samir, you are not able to figure out exactly what sort of material this is.
+So, Simear, you are not able to figure out exactly what sort of material this is.
 It is very clear that it is not glass at all.
 What, what Jared said, about it being the about it being some sort of gem does definitely track.
 Like, it you can see, like, the crystalline, like, you can see the the the way that the glass itself was, like, formed.

+---

+### Session Play - Part 6

 It was almost like it was grown, as a crystal rather than something that was, rather than something that was, that was melted down and and molded.
 You know, it was basically grown into the position that it is.
 Almost as if as somebody who has spent some time in the Elven community, it's it's very similar to, like, in how an elf grows a house out of the tree.
 Singing to the tree to cause it to to grow in a certain way to make it into a habitation is a very similar sort of vibe that you get from this crystal.
 Okay.